tatigabru/kaggle-rsna/README.md

 The challenge was hosted on [kaggle platform](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge)

 ## Disclaimer
 This is still a work under porgress, so some minor issues and changes are possible.
-If you encoutered any problems, are am more that happy to accept pull requests with changes. please do not hesitate to submit issues and pull requests.
+If you encoutered any problems, I am more that happy to accept pull requests with changes.
+Please do not hesitate to submit your issues and/or pull requests.

 ## Dataset
 The labelled dataset of the chest X-Ray (CXR) images and patients meta data was publicly provided for the challenge by the US National Institutes of Health Clinical Center.
 The [dataset](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge) is available on kaggle platform.